DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-04 Meeting Notes.md

 > This week, I've tried to keep you guys a little more updated than usual by sending more videos in the Discord.
 You guys can check those out if you want.

+##### Room Clear Notification
+- People were having trouble telling when they have defeated all the enemies in the room.
+- So, there is now a (very ugly) room clear notification that appears at the top of the screen
+- Also, a sound plays, too

 ##### Enemies

 - Considering that both of the 3D character artist are out of town, we're *probably* going to have to stick with the placeholder enemies we have for right now and refine them
 - So, I've removed the health bar above their heads (that was there purely for testing purposes)
 - The enemies (and Allister) now flash red whenever they take damage.
 	- I though about having the color of the flash indicate how much health they had left (yellow = medium health, red = almost dead), but idk how I feel about it
-- Also, I've replaced their material, so they're no longer
+- Also, I've replaced their material, so they're no longer green

 ##### Imported New Models